jude253/CGameSandbox/README.md

 ## Overview
-This project is a sandbox for me to learn SDL and C/C++ better.
+This project is a sandbox for me to learn CMake, SDL and C/C++ better.

 ## Dependencies:
 - CMake